Ayana Elizabeth Johnson: Career

 Johnson's research interests focus on urban ocean conservation, sustainable fishing, ocean zoning, climate change, and social justice.
 Johnson has conducted research on the bycatch impacts in Caribbean coral reef trap fisheries and has also collaborated on research related to international collaboration for reducing the impacts of climate change on small island states.

 Prior to graduate school, Johnson worked for the U.S. Environmental Protection Agency.
 After completing her PhD, Johnson worked for the National Oceanic and Atmospheric Administration and then went on to work as the Director of Science and Solutions at the Waitt Foundation in Washington, D.C. to fund ocean conservation projects.
 In 2013, she became executive director of the Waitt Institute and co-founded the Blue Halo Initiative to partner with governments and local communities in Barbuda, Montserrat, and Curaçao to enact more sustainable plans for ocean use and conservation.
 With the Blue Halo Initiative, Johnson led the Caribbean's first successful ocean zoning project, providing maps, communications, policy support, and scientific assistance to the island Barbuda as it began to regulate and protect its coastal waters.
-With the Blue Halo Initiative, Johnson led the Caribbean's first successful ocean zoning project.

-Currently, Johnson works as a consultant for ocean conservation and climate policy issues.
-She is the founder and president of Ocean Collectiv, a consulting firm designed to advance ocean sustainability and conservation solutions that are grounded in social justice, and the founder of Urban Ocean Lab, an ocean policy think tank.
-She is also a former Adjunct Professor in the Department of Environmental Studies at New York University.
+Currently, Johnson works as a consultant for ocean conservation and climate policy issues and leads Urban Ocean Lab, an ocean policy think tank that she co-founded with Jean Flemma and Marquise Stillwell.
+Until 2021 she was the founder and president of Ocean Collectiv, a consulting firm that helped find ocean "conservation solutions grounded in social justice".
+She is also a former adjunct professor in the Department of Environmental Studies at New York University.

+Johnson was a national co-director of partnerships for the inaugural March For Science in 2017.

 In August 2020, Johnson launched the How to Save a Planet podcast with co-creator and co-host Alex Blumberg.
 In September 2020 One World/Penguin Random House published Johnson's first book All We Can Save, which is an anthology of writing by women climate leaders edited by Johnson and Katharine Wilkinson.

 In November 2021, Johnson organized a joint statement signed by over 100 notable figures demanding that Edelman end its work with fossil fuel companies, such as Exxon.
 She also promoted the hashtag #EdelmanDropExxon on social media.

+She was the editor for The Best American Science and Nature Writing 2022– a collection of science and nature articles published in 2021.

-In July 2023, Johnson will begin a three-year tenure as the Roux Distinguished Scholar at Bowdoin College.
+In July 2023, Johnson began a three-year tenure as the Roux Distinguished Scholar at Bowdoin College.